Skip to Main Content

 You must acknowledge the creator and include any copyright information when you use a resource.

-Note: If you use any materials licensed CC BY 2.0 be very careful to attribute exactly as set out in the licence as it has been superseded and has strict attribution requirements that can make it easy to make a mistake.
+• If you use any materials licensed CC BY 2.0 be very careful to attribute exactly as set out in the licence.
+It has been superseded and has strict attribution requirements that can make it easy to make a mistake.
 Materials licensed CC BY 4.0 are preferred.

 Example attribution